CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/01-Getting started with the PaloAlto Network Dashboard.md

 > Note: Since it is a new firewall, it doesn't have any traffic yet and can view the dashboard at the end.

-# Proceed to Task 2: View the Application Command Center(ACC)
+# Proceed to Task 2: Getting started with the Azure Portal